(Tablet of Divine Unity)

 Published May 7, 2016

-The English translation presented below is actually a composite.
+The English translation presented below is provisional (in other words, not official or authorized; see here for more) and actually a composite.
 Shoghi Effendi, the great-grandson of Bahá’u’lláh and Guardian of the Bahá’í Faith, conducted a partial translation of this tablet, which has been published in Gleanings from the Writings of Bahá’u’lláh as passage XXVI.
 I have conducted a provisional translation of the remainder of the tablet, and have combined it with Shoghi Effendi’s translation to create a composite translation of the complete tablet.
 To make the very important distinction between the two renderings, I have colored his in red and mine in black.

 A recitation of this tablet in the original language, performed by Bijan Masumian—to whom I am grateful for reviewing my translation and offering helpful comments—is available at the Cyber Temple website.
 I am also grateful to Rhett Diessner for his suggestions, which helped me enhance the quality of this translation.